weaning from pumping or breastfeeding the safe way

 Sunflower lecithin will help reduce the chance of clogs and mastitis while weaning.
 It would really be frustrating to have to keep pumping or breastfeeding longer than you want to, not to mention the immense pain involved if you were to get mastitis during weaning.

-Legendairy Milk Sunflower Lecithin, 1200mg Organic Sunflower Lecithin Supplement for Clogged Milk Ducts, Made in USA, 200 Softgels
+Legendairy Milk Sunflower Lecithin 1200mg, Lactation Support, Organic Sunflower Lecithin Supplement for Clogged Milk Ducts, Made in USA, 200 Softgels

-Legendairy Milk Sunflower Lecithin, 1200mg Organic Sunflower Lecithin Supplement for Clogged Milk Ducts, Made in USA, 200 Softgels
+Legendairy Milk Sunflower Lecithin 1200mg, Lactation Support, Organic Sunflower Lecithin Supplement for Clogged Milk Ducts, Made in USA, 200 Softgels

 by Legendairy Milk

-• ✅ 𝐋𝐄𝐓 𝐌𝐈𝐋𝐊 𝐅𝐋𝐎𝐖 𝐅𝐑𝐄𝐄𝐋𝐘 𝐀𝐍𝐃 𝐂𝐎𝐌𝐅𝐎𝐑𝐓𝐀𝐁𝐋𝐘 – By helping to loosen existing fatty clogs, Legendairy Milk Sunflower Lecithin supplement supports milk flow, so you and your baby can enjoy a more relaxing feeding experience.
+• 𝐋𝐄𝐓 𝐌𝐈𝐋𝐊 𝐅𝐋𝐎𝐖 𝐅𝐑𝐄𝐄𝐋𝐘 𝐀𝐍𝐃 𝐂𝐎𝐌𝐅𝐎𝐑𝐓𝐀𝐁𝐋𝐘 – By helping to loosen existing fatty clogs, Legendairy Milk Sunflower Lecithin supplement supports milk flow, making it an essential part of your breastfeeding essentials for a more relaxing feeding experience for you and your baby.

 Adjusting Pumping/Feeding Schedule